-- a base scenario representing the most likely economic situation over the forecast period.
+a base scenario representing the most likely economic situation over the forecast period.
 This scenario is updated quarterly.
 It is defined by the Group's economic research team together with various experts across the Group.
 Projections are made for each of the Group's major markets (France, Italy, Belgium, United States and the eurozone) based on the key macroeconomic variables (gross domestic product - GDP - and its components, the unemployment rate, the consumer price index, interest rates, exchange rates, the oil price, real estate prices, etc.) that are critical for modelling the risk parameters used in the resistance tests.

-From 31 December 2020 onwards, in addition to regions, forecast parameters have been detailed by economic sector in order to better reflect the heterogeneity of the economic dynamics linked to the lockdown measures and the partial shutdown of activity; - a negative scenario reflecting the impact of the risks threatening the base scenario materialising, resulting in a much less favourable economic situation than in the benchmark scenario.
+From 31 December 2020 onwards, in addition to regions, forecast parameters have been detailed by economic sector in order to better reflect the heterogeneity of the economic dynamics linked to the lockdown measures and the partial shutdown of activity;

+- a negative scenario reflecting the impact of the risks threatening the base scenario materialising, resulting in a much less favourable economic situation than in the benchmark scenario.
 The starting point is to apply a shock to GDP.
 This shock is applied in varying degrees, but simultaneously across the different economies if the crisis under consideration is global.
 The assumptions used are generally consistent with those proposed by regulators.
-The other variables (unemployment rate, inflation, interest rates) are defined on the basis of established econometric relationships and expert judgement. - a favourable scenario reflecting the impact of the upside risks in the economy materialising, resulting in a much more favourable economic situation.
+The other variables (unemployment rate, inflation, interest rates) are defined on the basis of established econometric relationships and expert judgement; - a favourable scenario reflecting the impact of the upside risks in the economy materialising, resulting in a much more favourable economic situation.
 In order to arrive at an unbiased estimate for impairment, the favourable scenario is defined in such a way that the probability of occurrence of the shock applied to GDP (on average through the cycle) is equal to the probability of occurrence of the corresponding shock in the negative scenario.
 The size of the shocks applied is generally 80%-95% of the size of the negative shocks.
 Other variables (unemployment rate, inflation, interest rates) are defined in the same way as in the negative scenario.
+Since June 2021, favourable business factors have substantially lessened.
+Indeed, most of the positive events previously included in the favourable scenario are now taken into account in the baseline scenario.
+Moreover, any stronger rebound than anticipated in the baseline scenario would be limited by constraints on production factors.